vanruesc/grunt-lemon/README.md

 [![npm version](https://badge.fury.io/js/grunt-lemon.svg)](https://badge.fury.io/js/grunt-lemon)
 [![Dependencies](https://david-dm.org/vanruesc/grunt-lemon.svg?branch=master)](https://david-dm.org/vanruesc/grunt-lemon)

+This grunt plugin inlines file imports in individual files __permanently__.
+It's best suited for the prepublish phase.
+Restoring the affected files after publishing your module requires you to create a backup of said files.
+Take a look at the usage example for details.

-If you're using [rollup](https://github.com/rollup/rollup) and [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string)
-to inline text file imports during the bundling process, you'll be faced with a problem when you decide to publish your module as a library.
+If you are using [rollup](https://github.com/rollup/rollup) and [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string) to inline _text_ file imports during the bundling process, you'll be faced with a problem when you decide to publish your module as a library.
-In order to make full use of rollup's [tree-shaking mechanism](https://github.com/rollup/rollup#a-next-generation-es6-module-bundler), you can't just publish your final bundle.
-It's important to expose your source files directly, but these files still use custom text file imports and cause errors for the end users of your library!
+In order to make full use of rollup's [tree-shaking capabilities](https://github.com/rollup/rollup#a-next-generation-es6-module-bundler), you can't just publish your final bundle.
+It's important to expose your source files directly, but these files still use custom file imports and will cause errors for the end users of your library!

 > When life gives you lemons, squeeze the lemons and make lemonade.

-This grunt plugin inlines text file imports in individual files __permanently__.
-It's supposed to be used before publishing a module.
-Restoring the affected files after the publishing phase requires you to create a simple backup.
-Take a look at the usage example below for details.
+In contrast to rollup-plugin-string which focuses on inlining text files, grunt-lemon allows you to inline files of various types.

 ## Getting Started